HBRS-SDP/WS24-physiological-computing/README.md

       ```
     make
       ```
   - You should see a series of percentage statements.
-At the end if you see no errors then you are successfully done with installing the dependencies.
+If you see no errors then you have successfully installed the dependencies.
-  - Then we build HriPhysioLib before our final step For this part of the build you have to navigate back to the base folder `WS24-physiological-computing` and then follow the steps below.
+  - Then we build HriPhysioLib before our final step.
+Follow the steps below.
      ```
-     cd HriPhysioLib
+     cd ../../../HriPhysioLib
      ```
      ```
      rm -rf build